Social Security Disability Claims in Atlanta, Georgia

 In order to be eligible for one of these programs, you must meet a variety of criteria established by the Social Security Administration.
 Determining who meets these criteria has evolved into a complex process requiring the assistance of a skilled Social Security Disability lawyer to ensure that all requirements are met.

-Robbins & Associates, PC Can Help You Get Social Security Disability Benefits
+Robbins Law, PC Can Help You Get Social Security Disability Benefits

 Approximately 70-75% of SSDI claims are initially denied.
 Of these, roughly 60-70% are accepted upon appeal.
 Our skilled SSDI attorney can greatly increase your chances of approval in the early stages of the application process so that you can start receiving your benefits faster.
 If your claim was initially denied, it is crucial that you have a lawyer on your side for the appeals process.